CarlosSP99/CarlosSP99/README.md

   ⚡I am currently learning Android, iOS, and Python!

-  ⚡ I have a PhD in Chemistry, but I am in love with programming!
+  ⚡ I have a degree in Chemistry, but I am in love with programming!

   ⚡ I enjoy learning new technologies and tools.